jonathanmorgan/reddit_data/README.md

 ### Create time series data tracking traits of subreddits over time

+The basic steps for creating subreddit time series data:

+- If you have generated subreddits for a subset of your posts before, you might want to:
+    - wipe the subreddit_id column clean in all of your posts, so all subreddits are processed, even those that were created before.

+            /* clean out subreddit IDs. */
+            UPDATE reddit_collect_post
+            SET subreddit_id = NULL;

+            UPDATE reddit_collect_comment
+            SET subreddit_id = NULL;

+            UPDATE reddit_data_subreddit_time_series_data
+            SET subreddit_id = NULL;

+    - also delete all records in reddit\_collect\_subreddit (`DELETE FROM reddit_collect_subreddit;`, making sure to also reset the auto-increment value to 1 (`ALTER TABLE reddit_collect_subreddit AUTO_INCREMENT = 1;`).

+- Populate the reddit\_collect\_subreddit table with the subreddits in your posts (see examples/subreddit\_rows\_from\_posts.py).
+This process also updates the relations of posts, comments, and time series data so they reference the reddit\_collect\_subreddit row to which they are related.
+If subreddits are already present in the reddit\_collect\_subreddit table, it will use them, not create duplicates, and so this process can be run multiple times without clearing out the subreddit table.
+- configure variables so you get the time series data you want, and have it categorized and numbered appropriately.
+You need to know:
+    - start and end date of range you want to examine time periods within.
+    - time-series interval: datetime.timedelta instance that contains the time-series interval (it could be a minute, an hour, or a week, depending on your data and what you want to compare).
+    - time-series type: text description of the time-series interval you are using (so, if interval is one hour, say "hourly").
+Could also be used for other typologies.
+    - time-series label: label to describe the data.
+For a before and after experiment, you could use "before" and "after", for example.
+    - starting aggregate index: If, say, you have before and after, but you also want to keep a running count across labels, you can pass an aggregate index start value and keep a running count across runs of the time-series data creation.
+    - Example:

+            # set up date range in which we want to gather data.
+            boston_date = datetime.datetime( 2013, 4, 15, 18, 49, 0 )

+            # create 14-day timedelta
+            td_14_days = datetime.timedelta( days = 14 )

+            # to start, go from 14 days before Boston to boston.
+            start_date = boston_date - td_14_days

+            # time-series interval is 1 hour
+            time_series_interval = datetime.timedelta( hours = 1 )

+            # end date - all time periods up to the bombing
+            end_date = boston_date

+            # OR, to test, set end date to 2 hours after start date.
+            #end_date = start_date + time_series_interval
+            #end_date = end_date + time_series_interval

+            # time-period type: description of time interval, documentation for someone
+            #    just looking at data file.
+            time_period_type = reddit_data.models.Subreddit_Time_Series_Data.TIME_PERIOD_HOURLY

+            # time-period label: another place to document different parts of time-series
+            #    data - in this case, will use to divide between before and after.
+            time_period_label = "before"

+            # aggregate counter start: you can tell the program to start its time period
+            #    counter at other than 0, so you can have a continuous counter even if you
+            #    break this processing into multiple stages (if, say, you want "before" and
+            #    "after", but want the counter to be continuous across before and after).
+            aggregate_counter_start = 0

+- Before you run the time-series data creator, consider if you need to wipe existing rows.
+If you've added posts to or removed posts from the time periods you are studying since doing an initial run of time series data, you might consider doing a fresh creation on a clean database (especially if you've removed posts).
+To do this, simply delete the rows from the table (`DELETE FROM reddit_data_subreddit_time_series_data;`) then reset the auto-increment value (`ALTER TABLE reddit_data_subreddit_time_series_data AUTO_INCREMENT = 1;`).
+- Actually run the time-series data creation.
+If a given row already exists in the data set for a given time-series period, if there are posts associated with the subreddit, it will update the row.
+If not, it will just leave the existing row alone.
+If a given subreddit's posts are added to a given time period, then you should be able to re-run the process to just add new subreddits.
+If a given subreddit's posts are removed from a time period, that time-period's data will, at the moment, either have to be cleaned up manually or wiped and re-generated.

+        from python_utilities.database.database_helper_factory import Database_Helper_Factory

+        # initialize database
+        db_host = "localhost"
+        db_port = 3306
+        db_username = "<username>"
+        db_password = "<password>"
+        db_database = "<database>"

+        reddit_data.models.Subreddit_Time_Series_Data.db_initialize( Database_Helper_Factory.DATABASE_TYPE_MYSQLDB, db_host, db_port, db_username, db_password, db_database )

+        # call make_data.
+        reddit_data.models.Subreddit_Time_Series_Data.make_data( start_date, end_date, time_series_interval, time_period_type, time_period_label, aggregate_counter_start, output_details_IN = True )

 ### Create time series data tracking traits of domains over time

 ## Thanks!